keithbuhler/keithbuhler.github.io/fun/phd-how-to.md

 title: how to get a phd in philosophy
 ---

+[Another page explains my research](http://circularreason.github.io/phd) This post gives advice on each stage of the process.

 ### My Story  ###

 In 2011, my wife and I decided to pursue a PhD in philosophy.
 We had just gotten married in 2010.
 I was finishing an M.A. in theology.
 I was working as a high school teacher and she was the admissions department at a new college.
 I knew for five years I wanted to pursue further graduate training, but now the timing was right.